Are you looking into shareholder rights and remedies? When shareholder disputes arise, mistreated shareholders may have a right to a remedy.

 2. The complainant is acting in good faith; and

-3. It appears to be in the interests of the corporation to bring the action.
+3. It appears to be in the corporation’s interests to bring the action.

-Once leave has been granted, the complainant can stand in the shoes of the corporation and prosecute or defend the action.
+Once leave has been granted, the complainant can assume the corporation’s role and prosecute or defend the action.

-If you want to enforce your shareholder rights and want to look into remedies, contact us.
+Contact us if you want to enforce your shareholder rights and look into remedies.

 Applying for an Investigation

-Further, this would be for an order that there be an investigation of the corporation’s affairs.
-Also, forensic accounting firms are often appointed as the inspectors of these investigations.
+This would be done to investigate the corporation’s affairs.
+Forensic accounting firms are often appointed to inspect these investigations.

 In applying for an order to investigate a corporation, a complainant must satisfy the following test: